pyadmell/deep-reinforcement-learning-udacity/README.md

 ### [Navigation](./p1_navigation/Report.ipynb)

 The Navigation project is based on the [Banana Collector](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#banana-collector) environment from [Unity ML-Agents](https://github.com/Unity-Technologies/ml-agents).
-The goal in this project is to implement and train a DQN agent to collect yellow bananas while avoiding blue bananas.
-The task is episodic, and the environment is solved when agent reaches an average score of +13 over 100 consecutive episodes.
+The goal in this project is to implement and train a Q-learning based agent to collect yellow bananas while avoiding blue bananas.
+The task is episodic, and the environment is considered to be solved when the agent reaches an average score of +13 over 100 consecutive episodes.

 `NOTE:` The project environment is similar to, but not identical to the Banana Collector environment from Unity ML-Agents.